About this listing

 House bicycle is available for $10 a day.

-Dogs are invited to stay for $10 a night (access to the room, basement, and outside only).
+Dogs (small/medium) are welcome to stay for $10/night with pre-approval (access to the room, basement, and outside, but not the main part of the house).

 Guidelines to make your stay as peaceful and pleasant as possible.